 - Not for Overclocking

-And we’re mentioning Noctua once again, but we are helpless because it always keeps coming with premium low profile coolers earning a solid reputation for PC cooling equipments.
+And we’re mentioning Noctua once again, but we are helpless because it always keeps coming with premium low profile coolers earning a solid reputation for PC cooling equipment.
 Their PC fans and air coolers are regularly rated as the top of the line on the market and Noctua NHC-L9i is no exception.

 The only issue with the NH-L9i we observed is its typical color scheme.
 Some might like it, and some might not.
 But, Noctua has just released black versions of their well-famous fans.
 If you’re interested in the best cooling that Noctua offers but don’t like their brown-tan colors, you can always go with the black model of the NH-L9i.